RocketCommunicationsInc/astro-uxds/_content/components/button.md

 ---
 # Button

-Action Buttons allow users to trigger actions by clicking, tapping, or pressing a corresponding key on a keyboard, such as the “Enter” key. cortney
+Action Buttons allow users to trigger actions by clicking, tapping, or pressing a corresponding key on a keyboard, such as the “Enter” key.

 ## Rules of Thumb